Extraction of neutron-capture cross sections on $^{92}$Zr using the charge-exchange Oslo method: Normalization of the NLD and SF

 where the nuclear temperature ($T_{CT}$) and the energy shift ($E_{0}$) were determined by fitting to the data.
 The fitted values are included in Table \ref{tab:table2}.

 The normalized NLD assuming states with spins $3/2 \leq J \leq 15/2$ included is shown in Fig. \ref{fig:NLD}.
 The lower (higher) set of arrows indicate the regions over which the NLD was fit to the level density of known levels ($\rho(S_{n})$ from neutron resonance data).
 In the analysis, these fit ranges were adjusted to estimate the systematic uncertainty due to the choice of these ranges.
 In Fig. \ref{fig:NLD}, the error bars (one standard deviation) on each data point from the Oslo analysis indicate uncertainties in the unfolding and the first-generation method, and the statistical uncertainties, which are the dominant source of uncertainty.
 The total uncertainties, also include systematic uncertainties due to uncertainties in the fitting caused by the choice of the fitting ranges ($\approx\!15$\%); uncertainties induced by the choice of the spin cut-off parameter model ($\approx\!26$\%); and the uncertainty in $D_{0}$ ($\approx\!10$\%).
 The same analysis was performed under the assumption that states with spins $1/2 \leq J \leq 17/2$ are included in the analysis, which yielded an NLD that was approximately 15\% higher.
 For the normalization of the $\gamma$SF, it is necessary to determine the value of $B$ in Eq. (\ref{eq:four}) using the average total radiative width at $S_{n}$, $\langle\Gamma_{\gamma0}\rangle$.
 In principle, $\mathscr{T}(E_{\gamma})$ includes magnetic and electric transitions with any multipolarity.
-However, it has been shown that dipole transitions $(\Delta L=1)$ dominate the decay in the quasi-continuum region \cite{kopecky1990}.
+However, it has been shown that dipole transitions $(\Delta L=1)$ dominate the decay in the quasi-continuum region and that the contributions from quadrupole (and higher) multipole transitions are smaller by about two orders of magnitude than that of the E1 contributions \cite{kopecky1990}.
 Therefore, it was assumed that the contribution originates solely from electric dipole ($E$1) and magnetic dipole ($M$1) transitions, following Ref. \cite{Larsen2011}.
 Hence, to determine the parameter $B$ in Eq. \eqref{eq:four}, the equation for the average total width associated with s-wave neutron capture $\langle\Gamma_{\gamma0}\rangle$ at $S_{n}$ was used, as detailed in Refs. \cite{kopecky1990,Larsen2011,Voinov2001}:

 In this equation, $I_{t}$ and $\pi_{t}$ represent the ground-state spin and parity of the target nucleus ($^{92}$Zr) for the neutron-capture reaction, respectively. $\rho(S_{n}-E_{\gamma})$ represents the NLD.
 The term $1/\rho(S_{n},I_{t}\pm1,\pi_{t})$ corresponds to the $D_{0}$ value.
 The summation and integration in Eq. (\eqref{eq:fifteen}) were performed over all final states with spins $I_{t} \pm 1/2 + J$ in the spin distribution function.
 The spin-cutoff parameters in Eqs. \eqref{eq:nine} and \eqref{eq:ninea} were used.
 The experimental value for $\langle\Gamma_{\gamma0}\rangle$ was obtained from Ref. \cite{Tagliente2022}, and included in Table \ref{tab:table1}.